rallyson37/CalcArea---Area-calculator/README.md

-# Area Calculator
+CalcArea - Area Calculator

-A simple Kotlin program that calculates the area of different geometric shapes.
+A simple Kotlin console application that calculates the area and perimeter of basic geometric shapes.

-# 📌 Description
+📌 Features

-Choose the type of calculation you want:
+- Rectangle:
+  - Calculates area and perimeter
+- Circle:
+  - Calculates area
+- Triangle:
+  - Calculates area

+🚀 How to Use

+1. Compile the project
+2. Run the program
+3. Follow the instructions displayed in the terminal

+📥 Input Instructions

+- Rectangle: enter base and height
-- Rectangle → enter base and height
+- Triangle: enter base and height
-- Circle → enter diameter
+- Circle: enter diameter

+🛠️ Technologies

+- Kotlin

+💡 Example

+Choose a shape:
+1 - Rectangle
-- Triangle → enter base and height
+2 - Triangle

-The program will guide you through the inputs in the terminal.

-# 🚀 How to Run

-1. Compile the project:
-bash:

-kotlinc main.kt -include-runtime -d app.jar

-2. Execute
-bash:

-java -jar app.jar
+3 - Circle

+Enter your choice: 1

+Enter base: 5
+Enter height: 10

+Perimeter: 30
+Area: 50

+📄 License

+This project is open source and free to use.